Grain Free Granola Recipe

 - 1/2 cup almond slices

-- 2 tbsp coconut oil
+- 2 tablespoons coconut oil, melted

-- 2 tbsp maple syrup
+- 2 tablespoons maple syrup or sweetener of choice (see note)

-- 2 tsp chia seeds (optional)
+- 2 teaspoons chia seeds (optional)

-- Preheat the oven to 300
+- Preheat the oven to 300 degrees

 - In a small bowl, combine all nuts and stir to mix.